parthenocissus/krcdnc/content/projects/kp-identity.md

       caption: "Presentation with Lazar Pašćanović @ SHARE Conference, Belgrade, Serbia"
     - size: "960x638"
       caption: "Presentation @ SHARE Conference, Belgrade, Serbia"
-lead: "Generative identity design for <a href='http://www.thetravelclub.org/about-the-club' target='_blank'>The Travel Club</a> (<a href='http://www.klubputnika.org/o-klub-putnika' target='_blank'>Klub putnika</a>), the biggest community in the Balkans for non-commodified travel culture.
+lead: "Generative identity design for <a href='http://www.thetravelclub.org/about-the-club' target='_blank'>The Travel Club</a> (<a href='http://www.klubputnika.org/o-klub-putnika' target='_blank'>Klub putnika</a>), an independent Balkan centre for non-commodified travel culture.
 Identity was created by <a href='http://fud.edu.rs/monika-lang/' target='_blank'>Monika Lang</a>, <a href='http://www.klubputnika.org/autori/Lazar' target='_blank'>Lazar Pašćanović</a>, and me.
-Algorithmically generated in real-time, its infinite shapes represent the infinite number of possible geographic paths each human being creates by traversing the common planet Earth."
+Lines are generated algorithmically, in real time, and every time are different.
+Endless variety of lines represent unique geographic paths that each human being draws by traversing the common planet."

-“Bantustan” is also an example of ergodic literature, since it contains hand-drawn maps and infographics which represent an interface for non-linear reading.
-The book was published in 3 editions (by now) and was presented in more than 30 cities across the Yugoslav region.

-Literary critics and writers such as Vasa Pavković and Elis Bektaš described it as a new form of a novel.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus tempus eget massa a ornare.
-Ut lacinia magna non orci ornare, sed tempor ultrices.
-Maecenas id dolor nunc.
-Aenean commodo facilisis luctus.
-Vivamus vestibulum arcu eu ante porttitor malesuada.
-Vivamus sit amet ultricies lorem, eleifend vestibulum augue.
-Praesent quis nulla pulvinar, faucibus ligula eget, condimentum dolor.
-Fusce in aliquet libero.

-Pellentesque ultricies nisi et consectetur tristique.
-Suspendisse vitae massa vel dui dignissim mattis.
-Nullam dignissim accumsan ex vitae hendrerit.
-Pellentesque lacus sem, vestibulum id arcu quis, consectetur pharetra ipsum.
-Donec sem nibh, molestie vel purus a, malesuada pharetra magna.
-Maecenas eget neque congue, laoreet lectus vel, feugiat libero.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-Nulla facilisi.
-Integer fermentum porta lectus id convallis.
-Maecenas condimentum nunc turpis, nec rutrum massa dictum at. <mark>&#9632;</mark>
+By moving and travelling, every human draws lines.
+Whether one moves to another room or another continent, a new line is formed.
+These lines are invisible.
+We imagined what would happen if they were visible (for instance, if every human carried a <a href='/work/project/goai-gps'>GPS device</a> all the time).
+A collection of these geographic lines, unique for each individual, would form an encyclopedia of human geography, a multi-billion page atlas of migration footprints.

+This was the original concept for the visual identity of The Travel Club, a community that promotes individual, subjective, creative, and anti-industrial vision of traveling, where an act of traveling is not an act of tourism but an act of understanding and feeling the globe we share.
+An act of developing a deeper sensibility of geographical, climate, economic, production, and technological systems we live in.

+<a href='http://www.klubputnika.org/autori/Lazar' target='_blank'>Lazar Pašćanović</a> and me conceptualized the identity, <a href='http://fud.edu.rs/monika-lang/' target='_blank'>Monika Lang</a> designed several visual examples, and I've made the algorithmic generative version.

+Software creates a new logo design every time, honoring the idea of each person's uniqueness.
+Built with <a href='https://d3js.org/' target='_blank'>D3.js</a>, it extends the tradition of generative logos (for example, the ones of the Serbian <a href='https://www.cpn.edu.rs/en/' target='_blank'>Centre for the Promotion of Science</a> and <a href='https://vimeo.com/110380013' target='_blank'>MIT Media Lab</a>), recontextualizing it within travel culture.

+The idea of a unique geographic footprint was later developed through <a href='/work/projects/category/geography'>experimental geography</a> projects of mine, such as the <a href='/work/project/geoselfportrait'>Geo-Self-Portrait</a>, a meticulously drawn line of all the paths I've traversed since I was born.

+One of the inspiration came from the literature of <a href='https://en.wikipedia.org/wiki/Danilo_Ki%C5%A1' target='_blank'>Danilo Kiš</a>, a writer who played with the idea of a <span class='italic-style'>literary database</span> long before the Internet.
+Here is a quote from his <a href='https://memoryoftheworld.org/#/book/cd543663-9929-4b5a-8732-3a06ba6a9ae0' target='_blank'><span class='italic-style'>Encyclopedia of the Dead</span></a>:

+<div class='quoted-text padding-right-fixed tiny-quote-style'><p>After all – and this what I consider the compilers' central message – nothing in the history of mankind is ever repeated, things that at first glance seem the same are scarcely even similar; each individual is a star unto himself, everything happens always and never, all things repeat themselves ad infinitum yet are unique.
+(That is why the authors of the majestic monument that is <span class='italic-style'>The Encyclopedia of the Dead</span> stress the particular; that is why every human being is sacred to them.)</p></div>

+The Travel Club identity concept was presented on several festivals and events in Serbia, Bosnia, and Croatia, including the SHARE Conference and the Museum of Vojvodina popular anthropology programme. <mark>&#9632;</mark>